coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 This section covers steps that are common to all 3 methods of integration with Amazon Redshift.

-{: .important}
-The instructions in the following sections assume you have completed the [Quickstart guide](quickstart.md) and loaded the provided sample data into Data Catalog tables.

 ### Provisioned cluster or serverless workgroup